juristr/fabiangosebrink.github.io/_posts/2014-09-14-wpf-basics-ii-the-inotifypropertychanged-interface.md

 Check the CallMemberName-Possibility [here](http://offering.solutions/2015/02/08/callmembername-for-inotifypropertychanged/ "CallMemberName for INotifyPropertyChanged")

 In the first part I told something about the databinding [here](http://offering.solutions/2014/09/02/wpf-basics-how-to-make-first-steps-of-databinding/ "Wpf Basics I – How to make first steps of Databinding").
 The second part should be something about refreshing the data at the UI.
 We said that the UI only knows the datacontext and its properties.
 So far so god.
-It is binding them at startup and we&#8217;re done so far.
+It is binding them at startup and we're done so far.

 Just to calm down the ones who expect a solution: Can be found in the third article [here](http://offering.solutions/2014/10/01/wpf-basics-iii-correct-implementation-of-commands/ "Wpf Basics III – Correct implementation of Commands")